-Super soft and full of cinnamon – this Snickerdoodle recipe is sure to be a hit!
-They’re one of our all-time favorite cookie recipes and always get so many compliments!
+Super soft and full of cinnamon – this Snickerdoodle Cookie recipe is sure to be a hit!
+They’re one of our Most Requested cookie recipes and always get so many compliments!

-I LOVE Snickerdoodles!
-My family searched for the best Snickerdoodle Recipe for a long time, and we finally found THE ONE.
+I LOVE Snickerdoodle Cookies!
+My family searched for the best Snickerdoodle recipe for a long time, and we finally found THE ONE.
 We’ve been using it for as long as I can remember now.
-I wish my mom could remember where she found it, but she thinks it’s from an old family friend.
+It’s just as classic as our Favorite Chocolate Chip Cookies and Sugar Cookies recipes.

 You begin by mixing together the flour, cream of tartar, baking soda, and salt.
 Set this aside and cream together the butter and sugar followed by adding the eggs until it is well blended.